core-wg/etch/draft-ietf-core-etch-latest.md

 Version 00 is a composition from draft-vanderstok-core-patch-03 and draft-bormann-core-coap-fetch-00 and replaces these two drafts.

+Version 01 added an example for FETCH and is more explicit about some response codes and options.

+Upcoming version 02 addresses the WGLC comments.

 --- back

+# Acknowledgements
+{: numbered="no"}

+Klaus Hartke has pointed out some essential differences between CoAP and HTTP concerning PATCH, and found a number of problems in an earlier version of {{fetch}}.
+We are grateful for discussions with Christian Amsuss, Andy Bierman, Timothy Carey, Paul
+Duffy, Matthias Kovatsch, Michel Veillette, Michael Verschoor, Thomas Watteyne, and Gengyu Wei.
+Christian Groves provided detailed comments during the Working-Group Last Call.

 <!--  LocalWords:  atomicity iPATCH idempotence
  -->